claytron/vimsizer/README.md

     map <leader>1 :VSSelectWindowSize normal<CR>
     map <leader>2 :VSSelectWindowSize bigger<CR>

-To install this plugin simply copy the `Vimsizer.vim` into the `plugin` directory and `firesizer.txt` into the doc directory in your vim folder.
+To install this plugin simply copy the `vimsizer.vim` into the `plugin` directory and `vimsizer.txt` into the doc directory in your vim folder.